ravn/dagger2-hello-world/README.md

-This project is a single file Hello World Dagger-2 Java 8 Maven project.
+This project is a single file Hello World Dagger-2 Maven project for Java 8 and 9.
 The idea was to demonstrate the minimal amount of work required as the official documentation is targetted towards more experienced programmers, in other words _not_ a tutorial.